Sammers21/BabkogramServer/README.md

 2. /register
 3. /login

-POST request with body fro both of login and register
+POST request with body for both of login and register

     {